drclaw1394/perl-import-these/README.md

 [import](https://metacpan.org/pod/import) works by loading ALL packages under a common prefix.
 Whether you need them or not.
 That could be a lot of disk access and memory usage.

-[modules](https://metacpan.org/pod/modules) has automatic module installation using CPAN.
-However no prefix/wildcard support and uses **a lot** of RAM for basic importing
+[modules](https://metacpan.org/pod/modules) has automatic module installation using CLAN.
+However no prefix / wildcard support and uses **a lot** of RAM for basic importing

+[Importer](https://metacpan.org/pod/Importer) has some nice features but not a 'simple' package prefix.
+It also looks like it only handles a single package per invocation, which doesn't address importing modules with a single statment.

 # REPOSITOTY and BUGS